top of page

 20.jpeg

-This official photo is misleading that it is showing two different types of cartons.
-On the right are shown two early type II units in waxed (overwrapped) cartons.
-In the back are the Type III outer carton with opened inner carton (this is a tuck in carton overwrapped and waxed), with the contents layed out on the left.
+On the right are two early Type II units in waxed (overwrapped) cartons.
+In the back are the Type III outer carton with opened inner carton (this is a tuck-in carton overwrapped and waxed), with the contents laid out on the left.

 Type IV: The carton is of a telescoping type, wrapped with adhesive waxed kraft paper making complete contact with all surfaces of the carton.
 The carton then will be dipped in molten wax and overwrapped again with waxed kraft paper.
 The printing will be on the outer waxed paper.